Data Federation Between SAP HANA Cloud and Amazon Redshift Through SAP HANA smart data integration

 For the blog post of data federation between SAP HANA Cloud and Azure Storage, you can find it here:

-In this installment, we will show you how to create a data federation between Amazon Web Services (AWS) Redshift and SAP HANA Cloud through SAP HANA smart data integration Camel JDBC Adapter.
-When researching solutions within SAP channels, we found that there was no standard process for addressing this, so we wrote this article in hopes that people in a similar situation will find it useful.
+In this installment, we will show you how to create a data federation between Amazon Redshift and SAP HANA Cloud through SAP HANA Smart Data Integration Camel JDBC Adapter.

 System Architecture Diagram:

-- AWS Redshift instance and the network has been configured for external access.
+- Amazon Redshift instance and the network has been configured for external access.

 - SAP HANA Cloud instance